 The style of motorcycle you decide upon is personal and as individual as you are.
 The above guidelines will help you narrow down the choices and find what will be best for you.

-- It is a personal purchase and even though you may only commute to work if it’s a sexy looking sport bike you’ve always wanted, and can safely manage it, then go for it!
-And many riders travel long distances and take tours on sport bike motorcycles without trouble – it’s very individual.
+- Buying your motorcycle is personal.
+Even though you may only commute to work if it’s a sexy looking sport bike you’ve always wanted, and can safely manage/ operate, then go for it!
+And many riders travel long distances and take tours on sport bike motorcycles without trouble – it’s a truly individual thing.

 - It’s really important to dominate (control, manage,) the motorcycle model you buy, not the other way around; or grow into it.
 If you purchase a motorcycle which is too beyond your abilities, you’ll spend too much time being intimated, frustrated, anxious and often frightened.
 Generally, this combination can prevent you from truly discovering or enjoying motorcycling and possibly cause you to quit.

-Whether you decide on a commuter or a big roaring cruiser, remember your adventure starts along with the proper protective gear: a full face helmet and eye protection, and protective jacket, boots, pants, and gloves and rain suit.
-Often these can be packaged into your motorcycle purchase.
+Whether you decide on a commuter or a big roaring cruiser, remember your adventure starts with the proper protective gear: a full face helmet and eye protection, and protective jacket, boots, pants, and gloves and rain suit – and the right mindset!